Questions About COVID-19

 - If you cough or sneeze, cover your mouth or nose with a tissue or your bent elbow, then immediately wash your hands.

-- Avoid crowds and stay 6 feet away from people when in public.
+- Avoid crowds and stay 6 feet away from people when in crowded public spaces.

 What are the symptoms of COVID-19?

-Patients with COVID-19, caused by the coronavirus, have mild to severe symptoms that can include fever, cough, shortness of breath, and a loss of smell and/or taste.
+Most patients with COVID-19 have mild to severe symptoms that can include fever, cough, shortness of breath, and a loss of smell and/or taste.
 Here’s a full list of symptoms.